-38 Id., at § 10 ("Written release" means informed written consent or, in the context of employment, a release executed by an employee as a condition of employment.")

-39 BIPA also regulates the disclosure, protection and retention of, as well as profiting off of, biometric information by employers.
+46 Id., at § 10 ("Written release" means informed written consent or, in the context of employment, a release executed by an employee as a condition of employment.")
+47 BIPA also regulates the disclosure, protection and retention of, as well as profiting off of, biometric information by employers.
 See id., at § 15.

-40 Id., at § 20 (BIPA provides for a privacy right of action).

-41 See Rosenbach v.
+48 Id., at § 20 (BIPA provides for a privacy right of action).
+49 See Rosenbach v.
 Six Flags Entm't Corp., 2019 IL 123186, ¶ 34 (Ill.
 2019) ('When a private entity fails to adhere to the statutory procedures . . . the right of the individual to maintain his or her biometric privacy vanishes into thin air. . . .
-The injury is real and significant.' (internal quotations and modifications omitted)).

-has been met.
-If the organisation cannot meet the above requirement to legitimise the transfer, the company may wish to consider ways of handling the data that do not involve transferring personal data to the United States - such as reviewing the relevant personal data in the European Union, or redacting personal information from the data set before it is transferred.
+The injury is real and significant.' (internal quotations and modifications omitted)); see also Patel v.
+Facebook, 18-15982 (9th Cir.
+8 August 2019) (holding that plaintiffs sufficiently alleged Article III standing to bring BIPA claims because 'an invasion of an individual's biometric privacy rights has a close relationship to a harm that has traditionally been regarded as providing a basis for a lawsuit in English or American courts') (internal citation and quotation marks omitted).
+50 And the UK-GDPR from 1 January 2021.

-Investigations by authorities: UK perspective

-Companies have always had to consider competing interests when dealing with investigating authorities, but until now data protection has rarely been near the top of any list of considerations.
-The very significant fines available under the GDPR mean that companies must take data protection much more seriously, particularly the handling of personal data to authorities both in the United Kingdom and overseas.
+40.4 Investigations by authorities: UK perspective Companies have always had to consider competing interests when dealing with investigating authorities, but, until recently, data protection has rarely been near the top of any list of considerations.
+The very significant fines available under the GDPR mean that companies must take data protection much more seriously, particularly the disclosing of personal data to authorities both in the United Kingdom and overseas.
 The ICO has shown that it will not hesitate to use its powers under the GDPR to investigate and issue significant fines for breaches.
-For example, on 8 July 2019, the ICO announced a notice of intent to fine British Airways £183.39 million42 for a data breach affecting 500,000 individuals brought about by 'poor security arrangements'.
-43 This was closely followed by a further notice of intent to fine on 9 July 2019 whereby the ICO is proposing to fine Marriott International £99.2 million44 for infringements of the GDPR stemming from a data breach at Starwood, which Marriott acquired in 2016, effecting 300 million individuals.
-45 It remains to be seen whether this initially robust approach to GDPR enforcement from the ICO will extend into the more nuanced environment of internal and regulatory investigations, with their frequently competing legal obligations.

-Guidance from authorities

-Prior to the introduction of the GDPR, concerns were raised about the balance companies should strike between their reporting and regulatory commitments (including investigations), on the one hand, and protecting their employees' (or anyone else's) personal data on the other.
-To offer some guidance in this regard, the Financial Conduct Authority (FCA) and ICO published a joint update on the GDPR in which they made clear that they believed 'the GDPR does not impose requirements which are incompatible with the rules in the FCA Handbook'.
-Further, the FCA and ICO have published a memorandum of understanding, which (among other things) pledges each regulator to seek to understand and,

-^{42 1.5} per cent of British Airways 2017 global revenue and the largest proposed fine under the GDPR to date.
+For example, on 8 July 2019, the ICO announced a notice of intent to fine British Airways £183.39 million51 for a data breach affecting 500,000 individuals brought about by 'poor security arrangements'.52 This was closely followed by a further notice of intent to fine on 9 July 2019 whereby the ICO is proposing to fine Marriott International £99.2 million53 for infringements of the GDPR stemming from a data breach at Starwood, which Marriott acquired in 2016, effecting 300 million individuals.54 On 17 December 2019, the ICO issued its first fine under the GDPR to a London-based pharmacy, Doorstep Dispensaree Limited, for £275,00055 for failing to ensure the security of special category data.56 It remains to be seen whether this initially robust approach to GDPR enforcement from the ICO will extend into the more nuanced environment of internal and regulatory investigations, with their frequently competing legal obligations.
+40.4.1 Guidance from authorities Prior to the introduction of the GDPR, concerns were raised about the balance companies should strike between their reporting and regulatory commitments (including investigations), on the one hand, and protecting their employees' (or anyone else's) personal data on the other.
+To offer some guidance in this regard, the Financial Conduct Authority (FCA) and ICO published a joint update on the GDPR in which they made clear that they believed 'the GDPR does not impose requirements which are incompatible with the rules in the FCA Handbook'.57 ^{51 1.5} per cent of British Airways 2017 global revenue.

-43 https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2019/07/ico-announces-intention-to-fine-british-airways/.

-^{44 2.5} per cent of Marriott's 2017 global revenue.
+52 https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2019/07/ico-announces-intention-to-fine-british-airways/. ^{53 2.5} per cent of Marriott's 2017 global revenue.